Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 Lh^2 = (Np Lp)^2 + (Nt Lt)^2

-The shape of the spheromak is in part defined by the ratio:
+The relative shape of a spheromak is defined by the ratios:

 SPHEROMAK PARAMETER DEFINITIONS: